Technigo/application-remote-boot-camp/README.md

 * Your usage of HTML tags
 * Your usage of CSS such as classes
 * That you code is clean and easy to read.
-* That all the required parts are there.
+* That all the requiredments are there.
 * Your solution based on the previous knowledge that you have.

 ---